sathvik-spartan/Voice-Text-Morse-Code-Converter/README.md

 # Voice/Text/Morse Code Converter

-This is a Python-based console application that allows users to convert between **voice, text, and Morse code**.
+This is a Python-based console (CLI) application that allows users to convert between **voice, text, and Morse code**.
 It supports:
 - Voice to Text
 - Text to Morse Code
 - Morse Code to Text